Those Love Pangs: Plot

-The Tramp fights for the attention of the landlady with the Rival (played by Chester Conklin).
+The Tramp fights for the attention of the landlady with the Rival.
 The Rival makes his attempt first.
-While he is talking to the Landlady (played by Helen Carruthers), the Tramp pokes him with a fork from behind a curtain.
+While he is talking to the Landlady, the Tramp pokes him with a fork from behind a curtain.
 The Rival gets upset and the landlady becomes annoyed.
 The Tramp goes on to talk to her.
 As the Tramp sweet talks the Landlady, the Rival does the same thing the Tramp did to him.
 The Landlady gets upset and walks away from the Tramp.
 Upset, the Tramp takes the Rival outside.

 They eventually go their separate ways when the Tramp stays outside a bar and the Rival keeps walking toward a park.
-Before the Tramp goes into the bar, he is distracted by an attractive girl (Vivian Edwards) who walks past and glances at him.
+Before the Tramp goes into the bar, he is distracted by an attractive girl who walks past and glances at him.
 The Tramp follows her until her tall boyfriend appears.
 He runs away immediately.

-Once at the park the Tramp finds the Rival being kissed by a girl (Cecile Arnold).
+Once at the park the Tramp finds the Rival being kissed by a girl.
 The girl the Tramp had encountered before ends up at the park as well with her boyfriend.
 The Tramp becomes jealous of the other two men.
 He follows the two girls to a theater and sits between them.
 He finally has the attention of both girls and dozes off.
 The boyfriend and the Rival come into the theater to find the Tramp with their respective girlfriends, who run away immediately upon seeing their respective boyfriends.
 When the Tramp finally opens his eyes and realizes what is happening, he falls out of his chair, sending the whole audience into chaos.
 The film ends with the Tramp getting thrown into the screen.